zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/get-started-livelabs/get-started-livelabs.md

 In this step, you will create a notebook and run a SQL query to create the table ``CUSTOMERS60``.

->**Note:** You will be using this table in this lab in the next lab Oracle Machine Learning Services.
+>**Note:** You will be using the table CUSTOMERS360 in the lab titled "Using Oracle Machine Learning Services".

 To create the table: